Home » Environment » Noise Pollution

 Noise Pollution

-Designing quieter machinery, utilizing acoustic enclosures and vibration isolators, extending the transmission distance, using noise-canceling headphones and earplugs, and other methods can all help reduce noise pollution.
+Designing quieter machinery, utilising acoustic enclosures and vibration isolators, extending the transmission distance, using noise-cancelling headphones and earplugs, and other methods can all help reduce noise pollution.
 You will learn about noise pollution in this article, which will aid you while you study the environmental topics for the UPSC Syllabus.

 The causes of noise pollution have been mentioned below: